bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 Read carefully how to improve security by :ref:`restricting the access
 <reverse-proxy-secure>` to an |ivy-engine| when using a reverse proxy.
 Some
-reverse proxy servers provides :ref:`Single Sign-on (SSO) <single-sign-on>` functionality.
-The reverse proxy then is responsible to authenticate the user.
+reverse proxy servers provide :ref:`Single Sign-on (SSO) <single-sign-on>` functionality.
+The reverse proxy then is responsible to authenticate users.

-The Engine Cockpit is providing :ref:`web server view
-<engine-cockpit-web-server>` for debugging purpose while integrating a reverse
+The Engine Cockpit provides the :ref:`web server view <engine-cockpit-web-server>` for debugging purposes while integrating a reverse proxy.
-proxy.

 |

 .. rubric:: Base URL

-Beside the setup of the reverse proxy itself you always need to configure the base url in the :ref:`ivy.yaml <ivy-yaml>`.
-The |ivy-engine|
-will use this configuration to create absolute links that are accessible to clients (e.g. for links in :ref:`task mails <standard-process-email>`).
+Besides the setup of the reverse proxy itself, you always need to configure the base url in :ref:`ivy.yaml <ivy-yaml>`.
+The |ivy-engine| will use this configuration to create absolute links that are accessible to clients (e.g. for links in :ref:`task mails <standard-process-email>`).

    .. code-block:: yaml